ChachyDev/AMT/README.md

 Example:
 ![Example](.github/images/cmd.gif)

-AMT uses a combination of a frontend client (which is stored in this repository) and a backend which is ran to host the mod jars.
+AMT uses a combination of a frontend client (which is stored in this repository), and a backend which is ran on a server to host the mod jars.

 TODO: